 From the outside looking in, artificial intelligence (AI) can be simple—more like a predicting tool that can automate processes.
 But it is much more than that.
 It can, in fact, initiate changes that would define our future, such as improving productivity across industries.
-And this is what GPT-3 is trying to achieve.
+And that is what GPT-3 is trying to achieve.
 But before we go into the nitty-gritty of this revolutionary technology, let’s first explain what it is.

 What Is GPT-3?

 GPT-3 is the work of the San Francisco-based AI research laboratory OpenAI.
 This technology is an autoregressive language prediction model that employs deep learning to come up with human-readable text.
-In simple terms, this neural network technology can produce texts that can be indistinguishable from how humans use language.
+In simple terms, this neural network technology can produce text that can be indistinguishable from how humans use language.